 Your child may volunteer to work in various areas of the synagogue such as the summer camp, the mail room, the school office, the library, by babysitting during Shabbat services and so on.

 This service of performing good deeds to benefit the community at large includes volunteering at a JARC home, a food pantry, a nursing home, Yad Ezra, or another venue in the community.

-To set the date or for more information, please contact Shira Shapiro at email@example.com.
+To set the date or for more information, please contact Marci Iwrey at firstname.lastname@example.org.

 The rabbi will meet with you and your family to begin the process of memory by reflecting on the life of your loved one.
 In addition, the rabbi will answer your questions pertaining to the Jewish laws and customs of mourning.

 The three area funeral homes all work closely with us to plan a service that provides comfort and support to family and friends.
 You may contact the funeral home of your choice before or after you contact our clergy.